The Lexra Story

-If a Lexra processor encountered an unaligned load or store instruction in a program then it did the same thing that it would do for any other invalid opcode, it took a reserved instruction exception.
-In the second lawsuit between MIPS Technologies and Lexra, filed November 1999, MIPS Technologies claimed that because exception handler software could be written to emulate the function of unaligned load and store hardware, using many other instructions, Lexra’s processors infringed the patent.
+If a Lexra processor encountered an unaligned load or store instruction in the program that it was executing then it did the same thing that it would do for any other invalid opcode, it took a reserved instruction exception.
+In the second lawsuit between MIPS Technologies and Lexra, filed November 1999, MIPS Technologies claimed that because exception handler software could be written to emulate the function of unaligned load and store hardware, using many other instructions, Lexra's processors infringed the patent.
 Upon learning of this broad interpretation of the patent, Lexra requested that the US Patent and Trademark office (USPTO) reexamine whether the patent was novel when granted.
-Almost every microprocessor ever designed can emulate the functionality of unaligned loads and stores in software.
+Almost every microprocessor in the world can emulate the functionality of unaligned loads and stores in software.
 MIPS Technologies did not invent that.
-By any reasonable interpretation of the MIPS Technologies’ patent, Lexra did not infringe.
+By any reasonable interpretation of the MIPS Technologies' patent, Lexra did not infringe.
 In mid-2001 Lexra received a preliminary ruling from the USPTO that key claims in the unaligned load and store patent were invalid because of prior art in an IBM CISC patent.
-However, MIPS Technologies appealed the USPTO ruling and, in the mean time, won a favorably broad interpretation of the language of the patent from a judge.
+However, MIPS Technologies appealed the USPTO ruling and won a favorably broad interpretation of the language of the patent from a judge.
 That forced Lexra into a settlement that included dropping the reexamination request before MIPS Technologies might have lost its appeal.

-It was never determined that processors that execute the MIPS-I instruction set, but treat unaligned loads and stores as reserved instructions, infringed the ‘976 patent.
+The case of MIPS Technologies v Lexra was ultimately settled out of court and the request for reexamination of the patent was dropped.
+To this day there is no precedent indicating that processors that execute the MIPS-I instruction set that treat unaligned loads and stores as reserved instructions, such as Lexra's, infringed the '976 patent.
 The patent expired on December 23, 2006 at which point it became legal for anybody to implement the complete MIPS-I instruction set, including unaligned loads and stores.

 Ultimately, MIPS Technologies hurt Lexra's business, Lexra hurt MIPS Technologies' business, and ARM made off with a solid dominance of the IP market.
 In the court case MIPS Technologies' stalled at every opportunity possible until Lexra ran out of money to fight.
 Because MIPS Technologies started the game with far more money than Lexra, they outlasted and Lexra was forced into a settlement one week before a trial.
 Though MIPS Technologies was suing Lexra, the settlement agreement involved MIPS paying Lexra money.
 The benefit that MIPS Technologies got in exchange was that Lexra exited the IP business.
 Lexra failed one year later in an attempt to establish itself as a communications chip company during the bottom of the telecom business downturn.